rikosintie/Discovery/docs/Getting_Started.md

 ----------------------------------------------------------------

-TO resolve the issue, I installed Python 3.10 from the Windows store using:
+To resolve the issue, I installed Python 3.10 from the Windows store using:

 ```text
 start menu, microsoft store, python 3.10